pmlmodelling/oceanVal/docs/source/how_to_use.rst

 The following options are available:

 - `variables`: A list of variable names to validate.
 This must match those supplied as `name`.
 If not specified, all registered variables will be validated.
-- `title`: A title for the html summary page.
 - `lon_lim`: The longitude limits for the validation region (e.g. [-180, 180]).
 - `lat_lim`: The latitude limits for the validation region (e.g. [-90, 90]).
 - `region`: A string specifying the region being validated.
 Only "global" and "nwes" (northwest European Shelf are currently available).
+- `concise`: A boolean indicating whether to generate a concise html summary page.
+This defaults to True.

 This will then generate and open an html page that can be viewed in a web browser.